 Call for Pilot Project Proposals

 The Developmental Exposure Alcohol Research Center (DEARC) is an NIAAA-funded Alcohol Research Center housed at Binghamton University.
 A major focus of the DEARC is to examine neuroadaptations to alcohol following exposure to ethanol during development, with a particular emphasis on fetal and/or adolescent alcohol exposures.
-The DEARC pilot grant program is designed to promote innovative research in the area of developmental ethanol research and to provide funding for pilot and preliminary studies to support successful research applications in this area in the future through regular R01-, R21-, and R03-type research funding mechanisms.
+The DEARC pilot grant program is designed to promote innovative research in the area of developmental ethanol research and to provide funding for preliminary studies to support successful research applications in this area through future submissions of regular R01-, R21-, and R03-type research funding mechanisms.
 Successful applicants are expected to become active members of the DEARC.